dthkhang/adbrv/README.md

 adbrv --status
     # Display proxy and reverse port status for each connected device

+adbrv --update
+    # Automatically update the script to the latest version from GitHub

 adbrv -h | --help
     # Show help message
 ```